 Okay that sounds all good and nice you might say, but why then would God create me or others to be attracted to people of the opposite sex.
 What kinda god would be so cruel to create people to have desires then tell them there wrong?

-Well this was never his intention.
-Our first parents, Adam and Eve, had a choice to live by God’s life or live apart from God, sadly they listened to the lies of Satan (the dragon) and chose to live life apart from God rather than by his life.
-It lead the human race to be filled with all kinds of desires in us that are wrong and we as a result don’t reflect God the way we were intended too.
+Well, this was never his intention.
+Our first parents, Adam and Eve, had a choice to live by God’s life or live apart from God, sadly they listened to the lies of Satan (the dragon) and chose to live our lives apart from God rather than by his life.
+It leads the human race to be filled with all kinds of desires in us that are wrong and we, as a result, don’t reflect God the way we were intended too.

-I never have experienced sexual attraction to another man, but I do experience desires and thoughts about woman that aren’t my wife, and before coming to Christ was a porn addict that treated woman like an object to fulfill my sexual fantasy rather than children of God.
+I never have experienced sexual attraction to another man, but I do experience desires and thoughts about women that aren’t my wife, and before coming to Christ was a porn addict that treated women like an object to fulfill my sexual fantasy rather than children of God.
 That’s just as wrong and distorts who God is as any other sexual sin.